alframoss/black-scholes-european-option-pricing/README.md

 ## Risk-Neutral Pricing \& Monte Carlo Method

 We also discuss the risk-neutral pricing approach which utilises a change of measure and the Monte Carlo method.
-This is discussed in great detail in Chapter 2.2-2.3 in `Black_Scholes_Project.pdf`.
+This is discussed in great detail in Chapters 2.2-2.3 in `Black_Scholes_Project.pdf`.

 ## Results